udecode/plate/CONTRIBUTING.md

     - edit `/examples/apps/next/next.config.js`
         - add `'@udecode/plate-x': x/src'` to `alias` object to watch file changes
 - Run the example app:
-  - run `yarn dev`
+  - run `yarn g:dev`
 - Create an example app in `/examples/src`
 - Once you've finished the example app:
   - go back to the root of the repository
-  - run `yarn codegen` to generate the sandpack files
+  - run `yarn g:codegen` to generate the sandpack files
 - Create an example in the docs:
     - go to `/docs/docs`
         - create a new sandpack file for the demo using the generated files